 Visuals By Impulse specialize in designing many different features for Twitch, YouTube Gaming, and other platforms.
 They are always adding something new to browse and are open to custom orders.

-Search through available inventory of emotes on Visuals by Impulse.
-Inventory will fluctuate based on demand and what has recently been created
+Search through the available inventory of emotes on Visuals by Impulse.
+Inventory will fluctuate based on demand and what has recently been created.

 Custom Orders Through Visuals by Impulse

 Visuals by Impulse are happy to take custom orders for emotes and other graphics.
 After reviewing an order, a manager will get back to you with a quote for an exact price.
 The company requires you to put up a 50% deposit upfront to start the projects.